brimby/gameratingscraper/README.md

 quality ratings, difficulty ratings, and game length estimations for every game on the website.
 It then records the values to a local MySQL database.

+## Installation and setup

+Clone the repository to your local system.
+Run `pip install` in the directory to get dependencies installed.
+Make sure you have MySQL installed wherever you plan to save the data to db.
+If MySQL is local then the credentials are already set up for you, otherwise you will need to edit them in commit_scrapings.py.

+Now, run gameratingscraper.py.
+Don't worry, all necessary DBs and tables will be created automatically.

 ## Roadmap

 The plan is to crawl other sites besides gamefaqs and combine the ratings together,